rettersoft/docs/src/pages/docs/projects/dependencies.md

 }
 ```

 In order to use dependency, you need to import it in your class' template file.

+> You can add up to 5 dependencies to your classes.

 ```yaml
 # classes/User/template.yml